httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority Field Value:
 : The priority update value in ASCII text, encoded using Structured Fields.

-The Prioritized Stream ID SHOULD be a value within the limit of concurrent active streams, which is determined by the SETTINGS_MAX_CONCURRENT_STREAMS parameter and streams in the "open" or "half-closed" state; see Section 5.1.2 of
-{{RFC7540}}.
-A server SHOULD NOT treat a Prioritized Stream ID beyond this limit as an error because it can buffer PRIORITY_UPDATE frames; see {{frame}}.
-However, since servers can restrict the amount of buffering, PRIORITY_UPDATE frames for streams too far beyond the limit could be ignored, resulting in default priority values being used when the stream is eventually opened.
+When the PRIORITY_UPDATE frame applies to a request stream, a client SHOULD provide a Prioritized Stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state.
+Frames where the Prioritized Stream ID refers to a stream in the "half-closed (remote)" or "closed" state can be discarded by the server upon receipt.
+The number of streams which have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or "half-closed" states; see section 5.1.2 of RFC 7540) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
+A server that receives such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.

+When the PRIORITY_UPDATE frame applies to a push stream, a client SHOULD provide a Prioritized Stream ID that refers to a stream in the "reserved (remote)", "half-closed (local)", or "idle" state.
+Frames where the Prioritized Stream ID refers to a stream in the "half-closed (remote)" or "closed" state can be discarded by the server upon receipt.
+The number of streams which have been prioritized but remain in the "idle" state plus the number of active streams (those in the "reserved" or "half-closed" states; see section 5.1.2 of RFC 7540) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
+A server that receives such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.